elirancv/DistroKid-Release-Packer/docs/development/REFACTORING_SUMMARY.md

 # Script Refactoring Summary

-All scripts have been extracted from `DistroKid Release Packer.md` and refactored to comply with `.cursor/rules/distrokid.cursorrules`.
+All scripts have been extracted from `DistroKid Release Packer.md` and refactored to comply with the project's coding standards.

 ## Key Changes Applied